-- 1) All visitors to and residents of Malta are subject to the laws of Malta. - Currently, the duration of mandatory quarantine in Malta is 14 days, irrespective of vaccination status or previous infection. - 3) A student may be placed in quarantine for 14 days because: - a.
+- 1) All visitors to and residents of Malta are subject to the laws of Malta. - 2) Currently, the maximum duration of mandatory quarantine in Malta is 14 days.
+This varies depending on vaccination status of cases and contacts. - 3) A student may be placed in quarantine because: - a.
 S/he results positive for Covid-19 - b.
-S/he is deemed to be a close contact of a positive case of COVID-19 following a risk assessment carried out by the Contact Tracing team.
-Fully vaccinated students, one may adopt the test for release from quarantine policy for fully vaccinated persons after 7 days, provided that they fulfil the criteria to be able to be released through this policy.
-They will be guided on this matter during the risk assessment carried out by the contact tracing team. - c.
-S/he is a secondary contact (e.g., the student lives in the same residence as someone who is found to be a close contact of a positive case).
-Therefore, for the avoidance of doubt, direct exposure to the positive case is not a pre-requisite for quarantine. - 4) Therefore, students should understand that they may be required to spend unplanned additional days in Malta if they are issued with a notice of mandatory quarantine. - 5) If a positive case of COVID-19 is identified in a school and contact tracing procedures commence, students and staff are obliged to cooperate with Public Health authorities and answer their phone from Monday to Sunday, including public holidays, during contact tracing hours. - 6) Whilst the full cooperation of the students is expected and required, it must be made clear that if students do not cooperate and abide by these standards or do not provide all the information requested to the Public Health Authorities, their status as an English Language student may be terminated
+S/he is a household contact of a positive case of COVID-19 - c.
+S/he is an unvaccinated close contact of a positive case of COVID-19.
+They will be guided on this matter during the risk assessment carried out by the contact tracing team. - 4) Therefore, students should understand that they may be required to spend unplanned additional days in Malta if they are issued with a notice of mandatory quarantine. - 5) If a positive case of COVID-19 is identified in a school and contact tracing procedures commence, students and staff are obliged to cooperate with Public Health authorities and answer their phone from Monday to Sunday, including public holidays, during contact tracing hours. - 6) Whilst the full cooperation of the students is expected and required, it must be made clear that if students do not cooperate and abide by these standards or do not provide all the information requested to the Public Health Authorities, their status as an English Language student may be terminated - 7) Environmental Health Officers are empowered to inspect the address of quarantine of people placed in mandatory quarantine by Public Health to ensure adherence to legislation.
+In the case of shared accommodation, letters of quarantine will be issued with the room number and the names of the individual(s) expected to be in that particular room for the duration of quarantine.

-- 7) Environmental Health Officers are empowered to inspect the address of quarantine of people placed in mandatory quarantine by Public Health to ensure adherence to legislation.
-In the case of shared accommodation, letters of quarantine will be issued with the room number and the names of the individual(s) expected to be in that particular room for the duration of quarantine. - 8) Quarantined students will be fined in accordance with the laws of Malta if they are not found in their stated address of quarantine.
+- 8) Quarantined students will be fined in accordance with the laws of Malta if they are not found in their stated address of quarantine.
 If additional people are unexpectedly found in a room where someone is in quarantine, they will also be placed in quarantine for 14 days starting from the date that Environmental Health Officers identified the additional people. - 9) Students are expected to install and continually use the COVID Alert Malta application throughout their stay in Malta.